-If you can't stomach the outrageously high price for Apple's flagship headphones, our guide to the best AirPods Max alternatives provides a range of options with great all-round performance at a more affordable price.
-You won’t get Apple-specific features of course, such as spatial audio with head tracking, but there are plenty of models listed that matched or even exceeded the AirPods Max on comfort, sound quality, and battery life during our testing.
+What are the best AirPods Max alternatives if you're looking for similarly strong performance at a more affordable price?
+You won’t get Apple-specific features of course, such as spatial audio with head tracking, but there are plenty of models to be found that match or even exceeded the AirPods Max on comfort, sound quality, and battery life.

 The best AirPods Max alternatives you can buy right now

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Though the AirPods Max score high marks on design and sound performance, the Sony WH-1000XM5 are a more compelling set of cans overall.
 For a lower price, broader smart features/controls and longer battery life, they have a lot to offer.
 They are lighter too, making them easier to wear for long periods of time and more comfortable to carry around with you.

 The current XM-series flagship have everything you could want, and even with their price hike, the WH-1000XM5 are still cheaper than the AirPods Max.
 During our review we found they had strong audio quality and some of the best active noise cancellation (ANC) in a pair of headphones you can buy right now.

 The 30-hour battery life (with ANC) is excellent (or 40 without), which is considerably more than the AirPods Max, and everything from the touch controls to the ability to tweak the EQ via the Sony Headphones Connect app is well thought out and seamlessly integrated.
 Call quality has also been improved greatly and there's really nothing to criticize beyond the slightly bland styling and the $50 price increase over the XM4, which are still available and another great AirPods Max alternative that cost even less.